keknight/DSE_511_project3/README.md

 - Decision tree (DT)
 - Random Forest (RF)

 Prior to modeling, the data is split into a train and test set (80:20 ratio).
 In addition, min-max normalizion and principal component analysis (PCA) for dimensionality reduction are applied.
-Then each algorithm is built on both the normalized and normalized+pca train data (i.e., a total of eight models), and evaluated on the normalized and normalized+pca test data, respectively.
-Lastly, feature importance is applied to identify the most important input features.
+Then each algorithm is built on both the normalized and normalized+pca train data (i.e., resulting in a total of eight models), and evaluated on the normalized and normalized+pca test data, respectively.
+Lastly, feature importance is performed to identify the most important input features.

 ## Repository Structure
 ```